-If I close my eyes and dream about the best scenario for a perfect aperitivo, I see a small Venetian Campo (square) bathed in the warmth of a summer evening light.
-The square is not crowded, but lively with people gathering and forming small, chatty groups standing at the doorsteps of the most popular bars – popular not because they are trendy, but because they are genuine, reasonably priced, and with a reassuring, convivial, familiar feeling to them.
-I see a handful of friends around me, each of them with their drink in hand: someone has spritz, some others Negroni, some went for a classic ombra (glass of wine), some for a glass of bubbly prosecco… All of us cheering, suddenly relaxed by the simple presence of each other as we chat away.
-I see someone going back for a refill and some nibbles – some olives, perhaps a handful of potato chips, or a few little bruschettine or cicchetti.
-I see the day passing by, and a feeling of light-hearted simple joy surrounding me.
-I open and close my eyes again, and I think of those nights in Padova, during university, when we were drinking spritz on a Wednesday night (il mercoledì universitario), in Piazza delle Erbe from dusk to midnight.
-There was little food involved there but just the pleasure of letting the books closed and feeling idol and light for one evening a week.
+If I have to visualise the best scenario for an aperitivo, I see a Venetian square bathed in the warmth of a summer evening light.
+The square is not crowded, but lively with people gathering and forming small, chatty groups standing at the doorsteps of the most popular bars.
+I see a handful of friends around me, each of them with their drink in hand, all of us cheering, suddenly relaxed by the simple presence of each other as we chat the evening away.
+I see someone going back for a refill and some nibbles – perhaps some crostini or cicchetti.
+And one of them will certainly be eggs and anchovies.

 Meso Ovo con l’Acciuga

 freshly ground pepper & rock sea salt, to taste